 - procedural error(s) that had a material impact on the fairness of the hearing; and/or

-- the discovery of previously unavailable relevant information that would significantly impact the result of the Review Panel’s recommendation in Harassment cases and the final determination in Discrimination cases.
+- the discovery of previously unavailable relevant information that would significantly impact the result of the Review Panel’s final determination.

 Within five business days of an appeal being filed, the Chair of the Appeals Board will schedule a meeting for consideration and disposition of the appeal.
 The Title IX Coordinator will provide the Appeals Panel access to the final Investigation Team report and any other written materials that were made available to the Review Panel and/or Senior Staff Member.
 Where an appeal is requested by the Respondent, the Complainant will be provided with a copy of the Respondent’s appeal and invited to respond.
 Where an appeal is requested by the Complainant, the Respondent will be provided a copy of the Complainant’s appeal and invited to respond.
-However, where either party appeals, the Title IX Coordinator, and in Discriminatory Harassment and Harassment cases the HSMB Chair, will review the appeal statement to determine whether the information contained therein is relevant and material to the determination of the appeal and, in general, the Title IX Coordinator, and in Discriminatory Harassment and Harassment cases together with the Chair of the HSMB, may redact information that is irrelevant, more prejudicial to a party or witness than probative, an unwarranted invasion of an individual’s privacy, or immaterial.
-The Title IX Coordinator, and in Discriminatory Harassment and Harassment cases together with the Chair of the HSMB, may also redact statements of personal opinion rather than direct observations or reasonable inferences from the facts, and statements as to general reputation for any character trait, including honesty.
-In considering the appeal, the Appeals Panel will have access to the same materials reviewed by the Review Panel, and may request additional information from the Title IX Coordinator, the Senior Staff Member, or the Chair of the HSMB, as appropriate.
-Normally, the parties, Senior Staff Member, and Chair of the HSMB will not appear before the Appeals Panel, though they may be summoned at the discretion of the Chair of the Appeals Board.
+However, where either party appeals, the Title IX Coordinator and the SMB Chair, will review the appeal statement to determine whether the information contained therein is relevant and material to the determination of the appeal and, in general, the Title IX Coordinator and the Chair of the SMB, may redact information that is irrelevant, more prejudicial to a party or witness than probative, an unwarranted invasion of an individual’s privacy, or immaterial.
+The Title IX Coordinator and the Chair of the SMB, may also redact statements of personal opinion rather than direct observations or reasonable inferences from the facts, and statements as to general reputation for any character trait, including honesty.
+In considering the appeal, the Appeals Panel will have access to the same materials reviewed by the Review Panel, and may request additional information from the Title IX Coordinator, the Senior Staff Member, or the Chair of the SMB, as appropriate.
+Normally, the parties, Senior Staff Member, and Chair of the SMB will not appear before the Appeals Panel, though they may be summoned at the discretion of the Chair of the Appeals Board.

 The Appeals Panel may: